BATspock/Textons-colors/README.md

 - [ ] Add minkowski and mahalanobis distance as distance measure
 - [x] integration of 3D Voxel and marching cubes to create 3D mesh
 - [ ] automate height assignment
+- [ ] check if using DCT will improve the performace